Blotch3D/Blotch3D/readme.md

     creating projects, adding Blotch3D to an existing project, or building for another platform.

+If for some reason the projects can't find the MonoGame DLLs, you will need to change the reference to them in the projects.
+The MonoGame SDK installer normally puts them in "\\Program Files (x86)\\MonoGame\\v3.0\\Assemblies\\Windows".

 If you are using Visual Studio 2019 and you want to import models, fonts, etc., you may not be able to run the MonoGame content manager (pipeline tool) by double-clicking the 'Content.mgcb' file in a project.